GeoLarryLai/pyTopoComplexity/JOSS/paper.rmd

 index (without slope correction) range from one to three although larger values are possible in very steep terrains.
 The slope-corrected rugosity index, also called arc-chord ratio (ACR) Rugosity Index, could provide a better representation of local surface complexity because it is not biased by slope (Figure 3)\autoref{fig:3}.

 ![Figure 3.
-Calculated results of the Arc-Chord Ratio Rugosity Index (upper) and the conventional Rugosity Index (lower) for the 2014 Oso Landslide region, using the **pyrugosity.py** module.
-The calculations were performed with different moving window sizes: 17 by 17 grids (left), 49 by 49 grids
+Calculated results of the Arc-Chord Ratio Rugosity Index (left) and the conventional Rugosity Index (right) for the 2014 Oso Landslide region, using the **pyrugosity.py** module.
+The calculations were performed with different moving window sizes: 17 by 17 grids (top) and 49 by 49 grids
-(middle), and 83 by 83 grids (right).
+(bottom).
 Grid spacing is 3 U.S. survey feet (approximately 0.9144 meters). \label{fig:3}](fig3-pyrugosity.png){ width=100% }

 ## Terrain Position Index calculation